ASCENSION HAS ADDED "AMAZON SMILE".

 Ascension has an active Outreach Program to the community, supervised by an Outreach Committee, that provides both monies and volunteer labor for community needs (which are many).
 Throughout our congregation there are many members serving in such charitable activities as Habitat for Humanity, Oconee Memorial Hospital, Ann Hope United Methodist Church and Senior Solutions.
 We have a member who serves on the board for Safe Harbor Domestic Abuse and is our ERD (Episcopal Relief and Development) representative.
 Another is a chair on the board for the Golden Corner Respite Care Program.
 Members of our parish assisted with the Diocesan Emergency Response during the floods in 2015.
 These are some of the ways we serve the world around us; we have representatives on the World Mission Community.

-Our Parish Hall (with a commercial kitchen) can seat in excess of 200.
-It serves the needs of a Meeting and Gathering Room for the Lake and Mountain Quilt Guild and the Golden Corner Respite Care that meet weekly.
+Our Parish Hall (with a full service commercial kitchen) can seat in excess of 200.
+It serves the needs of a Meeting and Gathering Room for the Lake and Mountain Quilt Guild and the Golden Corner Respite Care.
 Many area community groups use the hall as an annual meeting room for their HOA meetings.
 It is used several times each year for church functions and gatherings such as our Outreach Ministry Pancake Breakfast, Spaghetti Dinner, Trash and Treasure Sale, Ecumenical Luncheon and Oyster Roast Dinner.
-Our Good News Ministry shows their "Movie Night" movies in the parish hall and has had many invited guest speakers give presentations from the local Sherriff's Office on Domestic Violence, and Human Trafficing.
+In the past, our Good News Ministry showed their "Movie Night" movies in the parish hall and has had many invited guest speakers give presentations from the local Sherriff's Office on Domestic Violence, and Human Trafficing.
 They've also held Labyrinth retreats, Painting table retreats and Forums on church safety.
 Call the church office (1-864-882-2006) if you need a meeting place for your next function.

 Our numerous ministries, both internal and external to the parish, are the means by which we live and execute our values.
 Presently, our parish ministries include, but are not limited to: